DavidK-Software/MarsRoverApi/README.md

 	- Information about each image is saved to a database.
 	- For each image, a call is made to the Nasa Image api to retrieve the image.
 	- Each image is saved locally in a file.
+	- Initialization of Mars Rover photo images is only done once at the beginning of the first start of the web api.
+Data that has already been saved is not retrieved from Nasa again.

 ## API

-This application is a web api.
-It provides api endpoints that can be called from client applications to retrieve data and images that have been retrieved from Nasa.
+This application is a Web Api.
+It provides API endpoints that can be called from client applications to retrieve data and images that have been retrieved from Nasa.

-An example of a client application can be found at the following:
+An example of a client application that calls this API can be found at:
 [MarsRoverAngularUi](https://github.com/DavidK-Software/MarsRoverAngularUI)

 ### Endpoints